jgstew/jgstew.github.io/_posts/2020-10-06-Audio-Gear-For-Podcasting,-Gaming,-Collaboration.md

 I use the $15 Pyle PDMIC58 XLR Microphone.
 I would highly recommend it, and because of it's price, it is a really good place to start even if you decide to try other XLR microphones in the future.

 #### XLR to USB cable

+There are many of these out there.
+I have only ever tried one of them, and it was satisfactory.
+It let me get by when my first audio interface died.
+The specific one I tried doesn't seem like anything special, but it is the "TISINO USB Microphone Cable, XLR to USB Mic Link Converter Cord" from: https://www.amazon.com/gp/product/B083XNN1FR

 #### XLR to USB Audio Interface

+Highly recommend the Focusrite Scarlett Solo or 2i2

+I have tried 3 different models, all of which came highly recommended by other podcasters and reviewers.
+I love the one I ended up with, and kind of hate the other 2 due to problems and flaws.